SanKumSan/IronOcrTestService/README.md

 * sln renamed and all okay
 * multi OS first test and without NUGEt area
 * test with docker file
+* secret updated with generated one from doio